EU defends fishing agreement with Senegal

 The deal between the European Union and the West African nation, agreed last month, caps the amount of tuna that EU vessels can catch in Senegalese waters at 14,000 tonnes a year and black hake at 2,000 tonnes.

-In exchange, the bloc will pay Senegal 2.8 million euros (2.25 million pounds) in annual compensation.
+In exchange, the bloc will pay Senegal 2.8 million euros ($3.8 million) in annual compensation.

 "In terms of financial compensation, this is very good for Senegal," Dominique Dellicour, head EU representative in Dakar, told reporters on Thursday.